What is C1 on a Driving Licence? (2025 Update)

 What is the C1 Licence on a Driving Licence?

-Definition of the C1 licence designation on a driving licence
+Definition licence designation on a driving licence

 The C1 license is classified as a commercial Medium Goods Vehicle (MGV) with a Maximum Authorised Mass (MAM) surpassing 3.5 tonnes but not exceeding 7.5 tonnes MAM.
 MAM denotes the total weight of the vehicle plus its authorized load capacity, indicating the maximum weight legally allowed on the road surface.
 While towing a trailer is permitted with a C1 license, both the weight of the trailer and its cargo must not exceed 750 kilograms.